Matt-PMCT/hassUnifiBlockSwitch/README.md

 2.)
 On your Ubiquiti Controller create a user with read/write permissions (needed to block/unblock users)

 3.)
-Place the devices you want control over in a group (or use default)
+Inside the Ubiquit Controller place the devices you want control over in HASS inside a group.
+(Click on the device, then in the details window you can assign it to a group).
+The name of this group will be used in step 4.

 4.)
 Add to your Hass configuration.yaml: